AthiraSreejith25/find-a-PhD-web-scraper/README.md

-# find-a-PhD-web-scraper
+# web scraper for findaphd.com

-A well commented web scraper for findaphd.com with two sample outputs
+A well commented web scraper for findaphd.com with two sample outputs.